 - Stay inside until the storm passes.

 With the proper homeowners insurance policy - not to mention flood insurance coverage for water damage - your belongings are financially protected.
 However, the claims process often takes longer than is necessary if you haven't performed an inventory.
-The Insurance Information Institute has an excellent mobile app you can download to your handheld device to help get you started and finished.
+Click here to learn how to build a home inventory.

 The best time to make out an emergency preparedness plan is when all is calm on the storm front.
-Take a look at the details on why you should make one as well as a template to get you started.
+Take steps today to be prepared.